cuppett/aws-cloudformation-operator/README.md

 ## Demo

-The following demonstration assumes a deployed & working operator.
+The following demonstration assumes a deployed & working controller.
 Please see the sections further below how that can be achieved.

 ### Create stack